kroosec/curated-compilers/README.md

   A high-level look at the design goals of Lua and how these are reached by building various mechanisms on top of Lua's tables and functions.
 - [Bytecode compilers and interpreters](https://bernsteinbear.com/blog/bytecode-interpreters/):
-  An easy-to-follow introduction to write a bytecode interpreter in Python.
+  An easy-to-follow introduction to writing a bytecode interpreter in Python.

 # Courses
 - [Programming Languages, by Dan Grossman](https://github.com/kroosec/pl-course):